 - Geneva International Airport – Aéroport International de Genève (GVA)

-- Transportation to Geneva Airport (GVA)
+- By Train to Geneva Airport (GVA) in Switzerland

 - Genève Public Bus Services to Geneva Airport